Earth Notes: Radbot: How Does it Work?

 - No valves

 - This house has old-style non-thermostatic radiator valves that need 'balancing', and that you turn up to try to get heat into a room faster, and that can't stop the room overheating or provide automatic frost protection.
 This type of valve wastes a lot of energy and needs more tinkering with as the weather changes to keep the room at a good temperature.
 The boiler comes on when the room with the house thermostat gets cold.
-In any room except the one with the thermostat the man may get too hot or too cold and stay that way!
+In any room except the one with the thermostat the person may get too hot or too cold and stay that way!
 Lots of houses in the UK are still like this.
-In this house the man has the least control and comfort, and is wasting probably much more than half the money that he's spending on gas trying to stay comfortable.
+In this house the person has the least control and comfort, and is wasting probably much more than half the money that they're spending on gas trying to stay comfortable.

 - In this house the mechanical TRVs have been replaced with Radbot, and the house thermostat has also been replaced with Radbot's boiler controller.
 Now the boiler only runs when one of the Radbots knows that its room needs heat.
-Not only does this save running the boiler unless needed, it also means that Radbot can remotely ask for heat whichever room the man is in, not just the one where the house thermostat used to be.
+Not only does this save running the boiler unless needed, it also means that Radbot can remotely ask for heat whichever room the person is in, not just the one where the house thermostat used to be.
 When set up this way the house should only cost half to heat compared to the second 'Thermostatic' house, and the savings over 'No valves' house are even larger.
-So the man saves more money, spends less time too hot or too cold, and the heating system works better for him.
+So the person saves more money, spends less time too hot or too cold, and the heating system works better for them.
 Cost, comfort, control.